HomeBlogCut Costs, Not Corners: The ROI of an In-House Hearing Conservation Program with Soundtrace

 Productivity and Retention Costs

-▶ Bottom line: Replacing an experienced production worker typically costs 20–50% of their annual salary in recruiting, onboarding, and productivity gap costs.
-Facilities that retain workers longer by protecting their health have a measurable labor cost advantage.
+Workers with hearing loss miss instructions, contribute to quality defects, and exit the workforce earlier.
+Replacing an experienced production worker typically costs 20–50% of annual salary in recruiting, onboarding, and productivity gap costs.
+Facilities that protect worker hearing have a measurable labor cost advantage.

 5-Year ROI Model: 500-Worker Facility